-As can be seen, the complexity of the equations describing the metrics of the HOmod is high.
+As can be seen, the complexity of the equations describing the metrics of HOmod is high.
 The inclusion of these equations in a simulator is hard, and the theoretical analysis becomes prohibitive.
-For these reasons, we have defined a new DEVStone benchmark named HOmem that when providing the same computational effort as the HOmod into the different simulation frameworks, shows a straightforward mathematical formulation.
+For these reasons, we have defined a new DEVStone benchmark named HOmem that, providing the same computational effort than HOmod into the different simulation frameworks, shows a straightforward mathematical formulation.

-3.6 HOmem models
+238 3.6.
+HOmem models

 As stated above, we propose the inclusion of a new model in the DEVStone benchmark called HOmem.
-HOmem is proposed as a mechanism to increment the traffic of events with respect to the HO, equivalently to the HOmod, but with a simpler structure and mathematical description.
+HOmem is basically proposed as a mechanism to increment the traffic of events with respect to HO, equivalently to HOmod, but with a simpler structure and mathematical description.

 Figure 5 shows the structure of the HOmem DEVStone benchmark.
-As can be seen, the deepest coupled model is identical to the HOmod.
-As for the remaining coupled models, each one is formed by one coupled model and $2 \cdot (w-1)$ atomic models.
-The second w-1 chain receives the input through external input connections, and propagates these inputs to the first chain of w-1 atomic models.
-These, in turn, send all of the inputs received to the coupled model.
+As can be seen, the deepest coupled model is identical to HOmod.
+As for the remaining coupled models, each one is formed by 1 coupled model and $2 \cdot (w - 1)$ atomic models.
+The second w - 1 chain receives the input through external input connections, and propagates these inputs to the first chain of w - 1 atomic models.
+These, in turn, send all the inputs received to the coupled model.

 The number of transition functions are easy to compute, since it is equal to the number of atomic models.
-However, to calculate the number of events it must be taken into account that each single event is sent w - 1 times to the whole second chain of atomic models.
+However, to calculate the number of events it must be taken into account that each single event is sent w - 1times to the whole second chain of atomic models.
 This grows exponentially with the depth of the model, in the following form: